Piers Plowman: The text

 Piers Plowman is considered to be one of the most analytically challenging texts in Middle English textual criticism.
 There are 50–56 surviving manuscripts, some of which are fragmentary.
-None of the texts are known to be in the author's own hand, and none of them derive directly from any of the others.
+None of the texts is known to be in the author's own hand, and none of them derive directly from any of the others.

 All modern discussion of the text revolves around the classifications of W. W. Skeat.
 Skeat argued that there are as many as ten forms of the poem, but only three are to be considered authoritative—the A, B, and C-texts—although the definition of "authoritative" in this context is problematic.
 According to the three-versions hypothesis, each version represents different manuscript traditions deriving from three distinct and successive stages of authorial revision.
 Although precise dating is debated, the A, B, and C texts are now commonly thought of as the progressive (20–25 years) work of a single author.

 According to the three-versions hypothesis, the A-text was written c.
 1367–70 and is the earliest.
 It breaks off, apparently unfinished, at Book 11, and Book 12 is written by another author or interpolator.
 The poem runs to about 2,500 lines.
 The B-text (Warner's ur-B text) was written c.
 1377–79; it revises A, adds new material, and is three times the length of A. It runs to about 7,300 lines.
 The C-text was written in the 1380s as a major revision of B except for the final sections.

 There is some debate over whether the poem can be regarded as finished or not.
 It entails additions, omissions, and transpositions; it is not significantly different in size from B. Some scholars see it as a conservative revision of B that aims at disassociating the poem from Lollardy and the religious and political radicalism of John Ball during the Great Rising of 1381.
 (Ball appropriated Piers and other characters in the poem for his own verses, speeches, and letters during the Rising.)
 There is little actual evidence for this proposal, and much against it.